gregoryzubenko/A-B-test/README.md

 You have 4 csv files as input:

-groups.csv - file with information about the user's belonging to the control or experimental group (A - control, B - target group) groups_add.csv - an additional file with users that was sent to you 2 days after the data transfer active_studs.csv - a file with information about users who logged into the platform on the days of the experiment. checks.csv - a file with information about user payments on the days of the experiment.
+- groups.csv - file with information about the user's belonging to the control or experimental group (A - control, B - target group)
+- groups_add.csv - an additional file with users that was sent to you 2 days after the data transfer
+- active_studs.csv - a file with information about users who logged into the platform on the days of the experiment.
+- checks.csv - a file with information about user payments on the days of the experiment.
+-
 1.3 Questions

-We invite you to answer the following questions:
+Answered questions:

-What metrics do you look at during the analysis and why?
+- What metrics do you look at during the analysis and why?
-Are there differences in performance and what might they be related to?
+- Are there differences in performance and what might they be related to?
-Are these differences statistically significant?
+- Are these differences statistically significant?
-Is it worth launching new mechanics for all users?
+- Is it worth launching new mechanics for all users?
-This list of questions is optional and you can use your own plan to answer.
+- This list of questions is optional and you can use your own plan to answer.

 # 2.SQL
 2.1 Very diligent students.